International Business/Finance, M.B.A./M.S.

 The GMAT is required.
 Scores under 500 on the GMAT are not considered.

-Minimum TOEFL score needed to be accepted: 88 iBT or 575 PBT.
-Any student admitted with a TOEFL score below 100 iBT or 600 PBT must pass an English skills course or successfully pass the SPEAK test during the first semester of enrollment at Temple University.
+Minimum TOEFL score or range of scores needed to be accepted: 575 paper-based or 230 computer-based.
+Any student admitted with a TOEFL score below 600 on the paper-based or 250 on the computer-based examination must pass an English skills course or successfully pass the SPEAK test during the first semester of enrollment at Temple University.

 A resume is required.